praekelt/jmbo-foundry/README.rst

 url
 +++
-URL to which this menu link will redriect.
+URL to which this menu link will redirect.
 Only used if :ref:`generic.models.Link.view_name` is not specified.

 .. _generic.models.Link.methods: